eiri/list_as_table/README.md

 ]
 ```

-Or, if you prefer `erlang.mk`, add into your Makefile
+If you prefer `erlang.mk`, add into your Makefile

 ```
 DEPS = list_as_table